-If the trustee of the second trust (the beneficiary-trustee) does not notify the Commissioner of the beneficial interests/unitholdings of the second trust, the beneficiary-trustee is liable to land tax at the trust rates of land tax.
-Alternatively, the trustee of the second trust (the beneficiary-trustee) has the option to notify the Commissioner of the beneficial interests/unitholdings of the second trust.
+If the trustee of the second trust (the beneficiary-trustee) does not notify the Commissioner of State Taxation of the beneficial interests/unitholdings of the second trust, the beneficiary-trustee is liable to land tax at the trust rates of land tax.
+Alternatively, the trustee of the second trust (the beneficiary-trustee) has the option to notify the Commissioner of State Taxation of the beneficial interests/unitholdings of the second trust.